google/VoltAir/doc/src/main/Main.md

   * **Actor**:

-    Perhaps the most important item class we defined for Voltair is the Actor.
+    Perhaps the most important item class we defined for VoltAir is the Actor.
 It is the basic character unit for our game.
 The Actor is a QQuickItem that holds onto the smaller building blocks of the game scene.
 Each Actor has at least three classes of children:
       * Graphics, which are responsible for drawing